Service + Area

 - Primary nearby markets used in Tri-Peak's Stark City planning for barndominiums include Neosho, Granby, Fairview, Pierce City, Wentworth, and Seneca.

-- When crews or deliveries need resequencing, Stark City routing decisions are checked against the nearby order in the location graph to keep internal links and local coverage planning deterministic.
+- When crews or deliveries need resequencing, Stark City routing decisions are checked against nearby commitments so the next move protects the active workface.

-- This nearby-coverage set helps Tri-Peak keep barndominiums coordination local to Newton County and adjacent Southwest Missouri markets without widening the scope beyond the enabled rollout.
+- This nearby-coverage set helps Tri-Peak keep barndominiums coordination local to Newton County and adjacent Southwest Missouri markets without widening the scope beyond practical service coverage.

 Additional Stark City, MO Barndominiums Scope Types